guerreroda/ScraperExamples/Example_Data/README.md

 **Last Edit:** 02/19/2018.

 **NOTICE:** All datasets are original content, available for free.
 Please make good use of it and quote.
+**Note:** Individual level data is not available anymore due to storage space limitations.

 ## Venezuelan Prices Tracker